 Alexander Schimmeck (Unsplash)

-Sadly, I met a family in Uyuni that had to cut their trip short because one of the daughters exhibited symptoms of altitude sickness.
+Sadly, I met a family in Uyuni who had to cut their trip short because one of the daughters exhibited symptoms of altitude sickness.

-More terrifyingly, I witnessed a lady that passed out and required oxygen in the remote region between Chile and Bolivia.
-She had to quickly descend to lower ground.
+More terrifyingly, I witnessed a lady who passed out and required oxygen in the remote region between Chile and Bolivia.
+She had to descend to lower ground quickly.

 The 5 essentials tips you need to know before your trip to salar de uyuni

-The Salt Flats are indisputably famous because of its capability of transforming itself to become the planet’s largest mirror during the rainy season.
+The Salt Flats are indisputably famous for their capacity to transform themselves into the planet’s largest mirror during the rainy season.

 After a substantial downpour, Salar naturally provides an enigmatic reflection of anything that faces and touches it.
-It provides an illusion that you’re walking on the clouds.
+It gives the illusion that you’re walking on the clouds.

-In fact, it is quite challenging to pinpoint exactly where the salt flat ends and where the horizon begins; they magically merge into one when the salt flats are covered with water.
+It is quite challenging to pinpoint exactly where the salt flats end and where the horizon begins; they magically merge into one when the salt flats are covered with water.

 5 ESSENTIALS TIPS THAT YOU NEED TO KNOW BEFORE YOUR TRIP TO SALAR DE UYUNI, BOLIVIA